Into the Wild exhibit at ArtScience Museum, Singapore

 We were still slightly early for our collection schedule but managed to collect our device anyway as it was already available.
 We were briefed on how to use it and where the route would lead us.
 The device is super user friendly as it uses augmented reality.
 You just have to hold it a distance away from you and point it up, down and all around.
 Once you start on your course, you become a wildlife ranger and get immersed in a virtual rain forest.
 You walk around ArtScience and encounter various animals such as pangolins and tiger.

-We both recommend this exhibit highly as it’s educational, but it’s done in such a fun way.
+We both recommend this exhibit highly as it’s educational and it’s done in such a fun way.
 I couldn’t believe it, but there were no fees involved for this exhibit!

 The best part for him (and which pleasantly surprised me) was the ‘Express Yourself’ area just before the exit.
 Here is where you get to scribble and sketch on the walls and floors!
 A taste of what it’s to be a graffiti artist – if you’re ever thinking about it.
 My boy spent quite some time here as you can imagine – “Wow!
 I can draw on the walls and floors!
 Yippee!”.